 Conjunctions

 Subordinate clause conjunctions connect main and subordinate clauses.
-Normally, the main clause comes first and the subordinate clause comes last.
-The conjunction follows straight after the comma sending the conjugated verb to the very end of the subordinate clause, while the rest of the word order stays intact.
+Typically, the main clause comes first and the subordinate clause comes last.
+The conjunction follows straight after the comma, sending the conjugated verb to the end of the subordinate clause while the rest of the word order stays intact.
 I explain German comma rules in a separate blog post.

 Scenario I